divinerites/plausible-hugo/README.md

 Then, add a straightforward call to those plausible function/goal where you need it in your gohugo code.

+This is an example, if you want a plausible custom goal named `ClickOnTelephoneNumber`.

 ### Snipplet example for `plausible_js.html`

 ```js